 Draw inspiration from the outdoors with earthy colors, botanical prints, and natural textures.
 Wood elements, leafy patterns, and plants (duh) are key in this design.

 If you prefer a modern, high-tech aesthetic, focus on sleek lines, minimalist design, and the integration of advanced technology.
-Remote-controlled LED lighting and other touch-screen controls can enhance this look.
+Remote-controlled LED lighting and other touch-screen controls can enhance this camper van decor idea.

 A cozy, countryside-inspired atmosphere with floral patterns, pastel hues, and vintage-style furniture.
 Cottagecore camper van decor evokes a sense of nostalgia and simplicity.